What Is Academic Misconduct?

 Any student who knowingly or intentionally helps another student perform any of the above acts of cheating or plagiarism is subject to discipline under the Academic Integrity Policy.
 Examples of collusion include:

-- Allowing another student to copy one's own work during a test or take-home assignment.
+• Allowing another student to copy one's own work.